 We will use your data for the purpose of performing statutory enforcement duties.
 Under the following legislation:

-• Environmental Protection Act 1990
+- Environmental Protection Act 1990

-• Anti-Social Behaviour, Crime and Policing Act 2014
+- Anti-Social Behaviour, Crime and Policing Act 2014

-• The Health Act 2006
+- The Health Act 2006

-• Anti-Social Behaviour Act 2003
+- Anti-Social Behaviour Act 2003

 Part 3 of the Data Protection Act 2018 allows the processing of personal data for law enforcement purposes by competent authorities.
 Any data obtained by the use of the body worn video recording devices will be used for the primary purpose of law enforcement, as defined under section 31 of The Data Protection Act 2018 as:

-“The prevention, investigation detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.’”
+“The prevention, investigation detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security."

 Who will my information be shared with?

-Law Enforcement Agencies / Partners:
+Law Enforcement Agencies / Partners including:

-• other Local Authority Regulatory Services such as Licensing or Environmental Health (as applicable).
+- Other Local Authority Regulatory Services such as Licensing or Environmental Health (as applicable).

-Do I have to provide this Information and what will happen if I don’t?
+Do I have to provide this information and what will happen if I don’t?

 How long will you keep this data for and why?